-Across the country, we have witnessed irresponsible policies put forth by local and state governments that would have the unfortunate consequences of increasing prices and harming reliability while failing to achieve environmental goals.
+Across the country, and increasingly here in Pennsylvania, we are witnessing irresponsible policies and proposals that would have the unfortunate consequences of increasing prices and harming reliability while failing to achieve environmental goals.
 The genesis of these policy proposals originated in the Green New Deal proposed in Congress.
-They ignore the remarkable progress our country and Pennsylvania have made due in large part to the record production and use of natural gas in addition to new renewable deployment.
+They ignore the remarkable progress our country and Pennsylvania have made due in large part to the buildout and use of natural gas in addition to new renewable deployment and improved efficiency and conservation.
 These harmful policies will lead to higher energy bills, significant service disruptions, and increase income inequality while doing little to achieve the environmental progress we all desire.
-We need only look to similar policies enacted in Germany and the UK to see how disastrous they are, in terms of increasing costs as much as 300 percent and making energy scarcer - which is borderline dangerous in a crisis.
-It is simply not feasible nor practical to prohibit the use of traditional fuels like natural gas and propane in homes and businesses either through outright bans or backdoor bans by changes to building codes.